-These country-level indicators of maternal bereavement offers two contributions.
+These country-level measures of maternal bereavement make two contributions.
 First, this exercise clarifies that the relationship between a country’s annualized infant and under-five mortality rates, which are contemporaneous, and parents’ experiences of child death, which are cumulative, is not readily apparent.
-The prevalence of bereaved parents is a truly unique aspect of a country’s epidemiological profile because it captures a complex combination of its mortality conditions and its fertility levels: childbearing patterns, child mortality conditions, adult mortality conditions, and time-lags.
+The prevalence of bereaved parents captures a complex combination of its mortality conditions and its fertility levels: childbearing patterns, child mortality conditions, adult mortality conditions, and time-lags.
 A mother’s cumulative risk of ever experiencing a child die is determined by the number of children she bears and the number of years she spends as a parent.
 The degree to which child deaths are dispersed across a population in a country, versus concentrated among a small, disadvantaged subgroup of mothers, also plays a role.
 Adult mortality conditions dictate how many bereaved mothers survive to share their experience versus how many also die prematurely, thereby erasing their account of child loss.
 Finally, the legacy of higher child mortality years earlier, when older mothers had their first child, lingers in a population, contributing to higher cumulative estimates of maternal bereavement than the recent epidemiological reality implies.
 The confounding influence of these population dynamics and epidemiological conditions mandate that we explicitly estimate the prevalence of bereaved mothers.